Quick Answer

 - immune health

-Consistent meals that include carbohydrates, protein, and healthy fats provide the resources the body needs to adapt to training.
+Consistent meals that include carbohydrates, protein, and healthy fats help provide the body with the fuel it needs to perform and recover effectively.

 Motion